 Gross Motor Skills: Baby can sit up on their own without needing additional props.

-Fine Motor Skills: Baby can move a toy or object from one hand to the other.
+Fine Motor Skills: Baby can move a toy or object from one hand to another.

 Social Skills: Baby responds to and engages in games like peek-a-boo and maintains eye contact.